igorkry/tnt4j-streams/README.md

     /**
      * Indicates that raw data value is at a specified index location, offset, etc. This is a generic index/offset value whose
      * interpretation is up to the specific parser applying the locator.
+It also can be index of RegEx group.
      */
     Index(Integer.class),

     /**
      * Indicates that raw data value is the value of a particular key or label.
 Examples of this are XPath expressions for XML elements,
      * and where each element of a raw activity data string is a name/value pair.
+It also can be name of RegEx group.
      */
     Label(String.class),

     /**
-     * Indicates that raw data value is the value of a specific regular expression group, for parsers that interpret the raw activity data
-     * using a regular expression pattern defined as a sequence of groups.
-     */
-    REGroupNum(Integer.class),

-    /**
      * Indicates that raw data value is the value of a specific regular expression match, for parsers that interpret the raw activity data
      * using a regular expression pattern defined as a sequence of repeating match patterns.
      */
     REMatchNum(Integer.class),

-    /**
-     * Indicates that raw data value is the value of a specific regular expression group, for parsers that interpret the raw activity data
-     * using a regular expression pattern defined as a sequence of groups.
-     */
-    REGroupName(String.class),

     /**
      * Indicates that data value is the value from stream stored cache with specified cache entry key.